Proudly serving West Virginia, our methadone clinics provide adults struggling with addiction the ability to recover from painkillers.

 West Virginia Comprehensive Treatment Centers have assisted countless individuals in putting an end to their painkiller addictions.
 At our centers, individuals will obtain the proper medications that will help them cease painkiller abuse without struggling with tempting cravings or upsetting withdrawal symptoms.
 In addition, these same individuals can address their emotional and behavioral issues in individual or group counseling sessions.

-Types of Treatment Offered at West Virginia Comprehensive Treatment Centers
+Types of Treatment Offered for Painkiller Abuse at West Virginia Comprehensive Treatment Centers

 The treatment provided at West Virginia Comprehensive Treatment Centers is an outpatient form of care that is individualized to each and every patient and takes into account the needs and goals of all trusted to our care.
 Women and men who are aged 18 or older work alongside doctors, nurses, and counselors who will create personalized treatment plans that may consist of a combination of the following: